pip-services/pip-services-docs/content/en/net/commons/errors/application_exception.md

     - category: one of the 12 standard error categories
     - status: numeric HTTP status code for REST invocations
     - code: a unique error code, usually defined as "MY_ERROR_CODE"
-    - correlation_id: a unique transaction id used to trace execution through a call chain
+    - correlation_id: unique transaction id used to trace execution through a call chain
     - details: map with error parameters that can help to recreate meaningful error description in other languages
-    - stack_trace: a stack trace
+    - stack_trace: stack trace
     - cause: the original error that is wrapped by this exception
 - The ApplicationException class is not serializable.
-To pass errors through the wire it must be converted into a [ErrorDescription](../error_description) object and then restored on the receiving end into an identical exception type.
+To pass errors through the wire it must be converted into an [ErrorDescription](../error_description) object and then restored on the receiving end into an identical exception type.

 ### Constructors
 Creates a new instance of application exception and assigns its values.